New York Daily News: Daily News

 The Daily News was not an immediate success, and by August 1919, the paper's circulation had dropped to 26,625.
 Still, many of New York's subway commuters found the tabloid format easier to handle, and readership steadily grew.
 By the time of the paper's first anniversary in June 1920, circulation had climbed over 100,000 and by 1925 over a million.
 Circulation reached its peak in 1947, at 2.4 million daily and 4.7 million on Sunday.

 The Daily News carried the slogan "New York's Picture Newspaper" from 1920 to 1991 for its emphasis on photographs.
 A camera has been part of the newspaper's logo from day one.
 It became one of the first newspapers in New York City to employ a woman as a staff photographer in 1942 when Evelyn Straus was hired.
 The paper's later slogan, developed from a 1985 ad campaign, is "New York's Hometown Newspaper", while another was "The Eyes, the Ears, the Honest Voice of New York".
 The Daily News continues to include large and prominent photographs, for news, entertainment, and sports, as well as intense city news coverage, celebrity gossip, classified ads, comics, a sports section, and an opinion section.

 News-gathering operations were, for a time, organized by staff using two-way radios operating on 173.3250 MHz (radio station KEA 871), allowing the assignment desk to communicate with its reporters who used a fleet of "radio cars".
 Excelling in sports coverage, prominent sports cartoonists have included Bill Gallo, Bruce Stark, and Ed Murawinski.
 Columnists have included Walter Kaner.
 Editorial cartoonists have included C. D. Batchelor.

-In 1948, the News established WPIX (Channel 11 in New York City), whose call letters were based on the Newss nickname of "New York's Picture Newspaper"; and later bought what became WPIX-FM, which is now known as WFAN-FM.
-The television station became a Tribune property outright in 1991, and remains in the former Daily News Building.
-The radio station was purchased by Emmis Communications, and since 2014 has been owned by CBS Radio as an FM simulcast of its AM namesake.
+In 1948, the News established WPIX (Channel 11 in New York City), and later bought what became WPIX-FM, which is now known as WFAN-FM.
+The television station became a Tribune property outright in 1991, while the radio station was purchased by Emmis Communications in 1997.

 The paper briefly published a Monday-Friday afternoon counterpart, Daily News Tonight, between August 19, 1980, and August 28, 1981; this competed with the New York Post, which had launched a morning edition to complement its evening newspaper in 1978.
 Occasional "P.M.
 Editions" were published as extras in 1991, during the brief tenure of Robert Maxwell as publisher.
 From August 10 to November 5, 1978, the multi-union 1978 New York City newspaper strike shut down the three major New York City newspapers.
 No editions of the News were printed during this time.